BU-EC500-SP15/moc-gui/README.md

 #####Meeting on 3/1 with Jon Bell:
 * Fixed bugs with user registration
-* Fixed the contents is not responsding with clicking on siderbar on marketplace page
+* Fixed the contents is not responding with clicking on sidebar on marketplace page
 * Be able to login as admin to UI
 * Discussed the demo on next Thursday